Media Manager Salary

 Pay Difference by Location

-With a pay rate for Media Managers that is 24 percent greater than the national average, Chicago offers a comfortable salary for those in this profession.
-Media Managers will also find cushy salaries in Seattle (+20 percent), Houston (+17 percent), New York (+12 percent), and Miami (+10 percent).
-Falling short of the national average by 17 percent, the area with the worst salaries is Los Angeles.
-Workers in Orlando and Atlanta earn salaries that trail the national average for those in this profession (15 percent less and 9 percent less, respectively).
+For Media Managers, Seattle provides a pay rate that is 22 percent greater than the national average.
+Media Managers can also look forward to large paychecks in cities like Houston (+19 percent), New York (+14 percent), Miami (+11 percent), and Chicago (+5 percent).
+Falling short of the national average by 14 percent, the area with the worst salaries is Los Angeles.
+Below-median salaries also turn up in Orlando and Atlanta (13 percent lower and 9 percent lower, respectively).

 Related Job Salaries